Psychology Program Contacts

 Associate in Arts Degree (AA)

-The Associate in Arts Degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
-See SCC graduation requirements
+The Psychology Associate in Arts (A.A.) degree may be obtained by completion of the required program, plus general education requirements, plus sufficient electives to meet a 60-unit total.
+See SCC graduation requirements.

 Associate in Arts for Transfer (AA-T)